Majorana Neutrinos, Exceptional Jordan Algebra, and Mass Ratios for Charged Fermions: Critique

+We discuss a few related aspects of our analysis of mass ratios, which are currently under further development, and could provide additional insight into the results obtained above.

-\section{Prospects for unification of the standard model with gravity when the symmetry group is $E_6$}
+\subsection{Prospects for unification of the standard model with gravity when the symmetry group is $E_6$}

-The discussion in this section is motivated by the question: why is the square-root mass ratio 3: 2: 1 of the down quark, up quark and electron in the reverse order of their electric charge ratio 1: 2: 3?
+The discussion in this sub-section is motivated by the question: why is the square-root mass ratio 3: 2: 1 of the down quark, up quark and electron in the reverse order of their electric charge ratio 1: 2: 3?
 We believe that rather than being a coincidence, this fact points to deep physics, and that the symmetry group $E_6$ has an answer.
 We will assume that space-time is an eight dimensional manifold labeled by the octonions, and by virtue of the isomorphism $SL(2, \mathbb{O}) \sim SO(9,1)$ this is equivalent to a 10D Minkowski space-time manifold.
 Three generations of fermions reside on this space-time on which $E_6$ acting as the symmetry group is a candidate for the unification of the standard model with gravity, as we now argue.
+This in turn helps understand why the mass-ratios analysis works.
+The left-handed fermions are charge eigenstates, whereas the right-handed fermions are square-root mass eigenstates.
+The eigenvalues of the exceptional Jordan algebra, along with the corresponding eigen-matrices, permit the expression of charge eigenstates in terms of square-root mass eigenstates, and hence can be used to deduce mass ratios of charged fermions.

 $E_6$ is the only exceptional Lie group which has complex representations, and it has two maximal subgroups $\tilde{H_1} = [SU(3)\times SU(3)\times SU(3)]/\mathbf{Z_3}$, $\tilde{H_2} = Spin(10)$.
 Their intersection is $SU(3)\times SU(2)_R\times SU(2)_L\times U(1)$ which is the gauge-group for left-right symmetric model.
 The groups belonging to the two maximal sub-groups but lying outside the intersection are $Spin(6)$ and $SU(3)\times SU(3)$.
 We identify one of these two $SU(3)$ with generational symmetry, and now the novel part is that we introduce gravi-color, analogous to QCD color, and associate this third $SU(3)$ with gravitation and square-root mass number.
 This will help understand the down : up : electron square-root mass ratio of 3: 2: 1 Just as $SU(3)_c\times U(1)_{em}$ is described by the Clifford algebra $Cl(6)$ as unbroken electro-color, the group $SU(3)_{grav}\times U(1)_g$ will describe unbroken gravi-color through another copy of $Cl(6)$ and together these two copies of $Cl(6)$ will form a $Cl(7)$ using the complex split bioctonions \cite{Vatsalya1}.
 This offers a unification of QCD color with gravi-color, prior to the L-R symmetry breaking, which we assume is the same as the electro-weak symmetry breaking.
 The group $SU(2)_L \times SU(2)_R$ describes gravi-weak unification through complex split biquaternions; $SU(2)_L$ is the standard model weak symmetry and $SU(2)_R$ is the gravi- part of gravi-weak, mediated by two gravitationally charged `Lorentz' bosons, a neutral Lorentz boson, and the Higgs.
 In our theory there are no right-handed weak bosons; these are replaced by three right-handed Lorentz bosons, and the electro-weak symmetry breaking also breaks the gravi-weak symmetry.
 The $Spin(6)$ which is not in the intersection is identified as a six dimensional Minkowski spacetime because of the isomorphism $Spin(6)\sim SO(5,1)\sim SL(2,H)$.
 This possibly is the space-time spanned by the gravi-weak interaction.